shogotsuneto/go-simple-es-projector/examples/pg_to_pg/README.md

 This adds new events to the event store that you can then project by running the projector again.

-**Note:** In a production environment, the projector would typically run continuously as a service, automatically processing new events as they arrive.

 ### 4. View the results

 The example shows: